rohit-lakhanpal/publish-your-saas-offer/README.md

 5. **Initiate Deployment**: Click "Create" and select a "Basic Deployment".

 6. Fill out the required information in the "Create SaaS Accelerator" page click "Review + create", then "Create".
+NOTE: use a relatively short unique identifier as a long identifier will cause the deployment to fail.
+Ten characters or less is confirmed to work.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>